SDK Guide

 Agents

-Agents combine a model, behavior, and a set of skills.
+An agent defines a model, behavior, and skills.

 const agent = new Agent({